Gatherings with music in Zambia: work

-Gatherings in Zambia: work.
-Work songs can be sung for all kinds of activities but most often during cutting trees, pounding and grinding.
+Gatherings with music in Zambia: work.
+Work songs can be sung for all kinds of activities, but most often during tree-cutting, pounding, and grinding.

-Gatherings in Zambia: work.
-The repertoire consists of any song the singers might like at the moment plus a set of songs said to be proper work songs, for instance pounding or grinding songs.
+The repertoire consists of any song the singers might like at the moment, plus a set of songs said to be proper work songs, for instance, pounding or grinding songs.
 This set, however, seems to consist mainly of songs from the mourning repertoires.
-The singer calls in the spirits of the deceased for help and shows respect by mourning with a view on a continuation of ishuko or to avert ishamo.
+The singer calls in the spirits of the deceased for help and shows respect by mourning with a view to a continuation of ishuko or to avert ishamo.
 Possibly, these mourning songs came to be considered as proper working songs because they only ‘survived’ as working songs.

 A song sung during the cutting of trees by men as remembered by banaNshimbi and her sister, 1987.